riakhaitan/tp/docs/UserGuide.md

 - `paid 1`

-### Update the amount a person owes you: `update`
+### Updating the amount a person owes you: `update`

 Updates the person at a given index in the list.
-The amount that the person owes the user is edited according to the filled in parameter
+The amount that the person owes the user is edited according to the filled in parameter.

 Format: `update INDEX a/AMOUNT`